zack-bitcoin/verkle/README.md

 I loaded 5000 elements into the database.
 I made a proof of all 5000 of them, and then verified that proof.

-Loading took 1.6 seconds.
+Loading the data took 1.8 seconds.

-Making the proof with 1 cpu took 2.0 seconds.
+Making the proof with 1 cpu took 2.2 seconds.

-Verifying took 0.38 seconds.
+Verifying took 0.48 seconds.

 to run the secp256k1 benchmark `benchmark:doit(1).`
 to run the jubjub benchmark `benchmark:doit(2).`